jes-sherborne/jquery-signature-panel-plugin/README.markdown

 ## Signature data format

-SignaturePanel produces a single JavaScript object that provides all the information necessary to reproduce the signature
+SignaturePanel produces a single JavaScript object that provides all the information necessary to reproduce the signature.

 * __dataVersion__ (integer): version of SignatureData.
 This will be updated whenever the format of this object changes.
 * __canvasWidth__ (float): initial width of the SignaturePanel drawing canvas in pixels